apiel/zicBox/NOTE.md

 - TODO reload variations when switching workspace

-- TODO seq scroll up/down and use shift button to toggle btn <-------- or should we stick to the same button to toggle btn??

 - TODO mute shortcut, make it part of the Volume plugin, it should save last state before to mute. (in grid & pixel, use shift to mute?)

 - FIXME tempo issue